biya-coin/biyaliquid-docs/.gitbook/developers-native/examples/wasm.md

 # Wasm

-The `wasm` module is the heart of interacting with the wasm smart contracts deployed on the injective chain, here you can find a list of [smart contracts](https://injscan.com/smart-contracts/) that are deployed on the Injective chain.
+The `wasm` module is the heart of interacting with the wasm smart contracts deployed on the biyaliquid chain, here you can find a list of [smart contracts](https://biyascan.com/smart-contracts/) that are deployed on the Biyaliquid chain.

 {% hint style="info" %}
 `MsgUpdateCode` and `MsgStoreCode` are not supported by Ethereum (ex: Metamask) wallets.